have you ever thought about,

 I have.

-As a researcher, I have expertise in the fields of digital media communication and Science and Technology Studies (STS) and am currently working as a Postdoctoral Research Fellow at the Australian Research Council Centre of Excellence for the Digital Child, exploring future digital media technologies with and for children.
+As a researcher, I have expertise in the fields of digital media communication and Science and Technology Studies (STS) and am currently a Postdoctoral Research Fellow at the Australian Research Council Centre of Excellence for the Digital Child, exploring how future digital media technologies can be made better both with and for children.
+In fact, here are 17 prinicples on how to create a better Children’s Internet

 I am also an Affiliated Investigator at the Digital Media Research Centre (DMRC) at Queensland University of Technology (QUT), which is where I completed my PhD.

-You can read about my research in the International Journal of Communication, Social Media + Society, and Media and Communication, as well as featured in The Conversation, TEDxQUT, and ABC Radio.
+You can read about my research in the International Journal of Communication, Social Media + Society, International Journal of Cultural Studies, and Media and Communication.
+I’ve featured in The Guardian, The Conversation, TEDx, ABC Radio, and ABC News (TV); as well as, spoken at the Brisbane Comedy Festival and Woodford Folk Festival.